jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 I consumed the references provided by the those who had made comments and realized that I do need to make some updates.
 I don’t think my original blog is wrong, but it’s missing some nuance and context.

-I originally planned to update the previous blog and call it a day.
-I will often update a published blog with minor updates, such as fixing a typo or adding a new sentence or paragraph.
-But I realized that these updates to the previous blog might change it too much.
-For example, I should have started with _Coupling_ first and then followed up with _Cohesion_.
-Flipping them would drastically change the original blog.
+I originally planned to update the previous blog and call it a day, but I realized that these updates to the previous blog might change it too much.
+For example, I should have introduced _Coupling_ before _Cohesion_.
+Flipping them would too drastically change the original blog.

 Therefore, I decided to create a new blog entry.
 Plus a new blog ensures that everyone knows about the updates.